Shatkarma: What are they?

 - Jal basti

 - Danda Basti

 Benefits: Basti helps in indigestion, gastric troubles among other issues related to the large intestine.
-Those with the sedentary lifestyle and digestive issues can get a lot of help with Basti.
+Those with a sedentary lifestyle and digestive issues can get a lot of help with Basti.
 The enema is one of the main treatment therapies used in Ayurveda and even by Medical Science as Enema.

-How and Why to learn about Shatkarma?
+How and Why to Learn about Shatkarma?

 As I have heard from many senior teachers of Yoga, people enter into yoga hall from different doors (reasons), and slowly they explore what all that hall has to offer.
 Similarly, you can be here only for body health reasons.
-By all means, it is good enough reason to have.
+By all means, it is a good enough reason to have.

 Shatkarma prepares your body for getting maximum benefits out of Asana and Pranayama practices.

 The best way to learn about Shatkarma is to learn under the guidance of a qualified experienced teacher.
 The simple reason is that though there are guidelines available in the books, they are not applied as copycats in the real life.
-They require adjustments to the students capacity, which only an experienced teacher can do.
+They require adjustments to the students’ capacity, which only an experienced teacher can do.

 You may also like: